Storytime with Michael Morpurgo

 Michael Morpurgo visited Broadclyst for the afternoon on World Book Day and the children across the Trust had the exciting chance to hear him read two of his stories and answer questions about how he writes his books.

-The children and teachers were dresssed up in their World Book Day costumes for the reading (and Michael Morpurgo even 'borrowed' Mr Kimber's Cat in the Hat costume for the event!) which made the event even more atmospheric.
+The children and teachers were dressed up in their World Book Day costumes for the reading (and Michael Morpurgo even 'borrowed' Mr Kimber's Cat in the Hat costume for the event!) which made the event even more atmospheric.

 The book is the first of many Farms for City Children Tales written by Michael Morpurgo.
 These books are inspired by the charity, Farms for City Children, that Michael Morpurgo founded with his wife Clare in 1976.
 Farms for City Children enables children with their teachers to live and work for a week on one of the charity’s three farms.
 These charming stories for early readers evoke the wonder, muck and magic of a week on the farm.